moucheng2017/MisMatch-Semi-Seg/README.md

          year={2020} }

-### Note for the LA data we used:
-The left atrium dataset We provided the processed h5 data in the `data` folder.
-You can refer the code in `code/dataloaders/la_heart_processing.py` to process your own data.

-### Note for the other two 3D datasets we used:
+## Note for the other two 3D datasets we used:
 The lung (Task_06) and brain tumour (Task_01) datasets are downloaded from the http://medicaldecathlon.com/

-### Questions
+## Questions
 Please contact 'xumoucheng28@gmail.com'

-### Ackwnoledgement
+## Ackwnoledgement
-Massive thanks to my amazing colleagues at UCL and GSK including Yukun Zhou, Jin Chen, Marius de Groot, Fred Wilson, Neil Oxtoby, Danny Alexander and Joe Jacob.
+Massive thanks to my amazing colleagues including Yukun Zhou, Jin Chen, Marius de Groot, Fred Wilson, Neil Oxtoby, Danny Alexander and Joe Jacob.
 This code base is built upon a previous public code base on consistency on data space perturbations: https://github.com/yulequan/UA-MT